 - Access the source website and navigate to the live stream you want to view.
 You should be able to watch with no issues.

 If possible, it’s a good idea to do a trial run before the match you want to watch starts, just in case you run into issues and need to troubleshoot with your VPN provider customer support team.
 After all, once you have access, you won’t want to miss a minute of the action.

-In Australia, Channel Nine (or The Nine Network) has secured rights to providing full coverage of the tournament until 2020.
+In Australia, Channel Nine (or The Nine Network) has secured the rights to provide full coverage of the tournament until 2020.
 Online streams are available through the channel’s web platform, 9Now.
 This site is only accessible if you have an Australian IP address.
 Attempting to access it from anywhere else will deliver the following error message: “Sorry, 9Now is only available in Australia.”

 If you’re already subscribed to these services but happen to be outside of the US, you can connect to a US VPN server and log in normally.

 In Canada, TSN has the rights to broadcast all Grand Slam tennis tournaments, including the Australian Open.
 TV coverage is spread across TSN1, TSN2, and TSN5, and matches can be viewed online through TSN Direct.
 For those looking to view on mobile, the TSN Go mobile app is available for Android and iOS.
 For access to TSN Direct or the mobile app, you’ll need to sign in with Canadian cable provider credentials.
 Alternatively, you can sign up for a standalone TSN Direct subscription which costs $19.99 (CAD) per month.
 A day pass is also available for $4.99 (CAD).